 - In a bowl, whisk together the flour, baking powder, baking soda, salt and cinnamon.
 Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, about 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

 - Reduce speed and add eggs (one at a time) to butter mixture, blending until just combined.